elotroalex/chiens/_texts/translation.md

 - watch out for the evil spot on the sun
 - for the cancer of the sun that creeps towards your heart
 - until it falls
-- laughter of your bare feet
+- the laughter of your bare feet
 - the world
 - {:.pr} big mad flight of crushed chicken *(he laughs frantically.)*